amah-nnachi-lofty/alx_python/python-web_framework/README.md

-# Python - Web framework Taks
+# Python - Web framework Tasks

 ## 0. Hello Flask!
 Write a script that starts a Flask web application: